Summary

 Explanation

 If a digital publication is produced from the same workflow as a print document, page break locations should be retained.
-Retaining the page break locations can allow assistive technologies and reading systems to announce the current page users are on and also allow users to move forward or backward by page.
-(This functionality is not yet available for EPUBs.)
+Retaining the page break locations, together with providing a page list, can allow assistive technologies and reading systems to announce the current page users are on and also allow users to move forward or backward by page.

 Page break locations can be added to the markup using span and div tags with a role attribute set to the value doc-pagebreak.